nekotine-xyz/Tower-Unite-MIDI-.NET/README.md

-# Tower Unite MIDI .NET
+# Tower Unite MIDI .NET 1.2

 ## What is Tower Unite MIDI .NET?
-This program was created due to a lack of options for using a MIDI piano with Tower Unite.
-Native support has been in the talks for years, but so far there hasn't been any notable progress.
-Tower Unite MIDI .NET will convert any MIDI devices input into something Tower Unite can read.
-Due to popular request during development, playback of MIDI files has also been implemented.

-Tower Unite MIDI .NET is written in C# and heavily utilises the [DryWetMidi](https://github.com/melanchall/drywetmidi) library.
+Tower Unite MIDI .NET, originally developed by Bailey Eaton (Yoshify), serves as a gateway for MIDI-enabled devices to passthrough to the game Tower Unite, allowing players to play the in-game piano using real-life MIDI devices.
+My update has introduced key optimizations and improvements to augment its performance and stability:

+1. Improved Stability: Addressed and fixed prevalent crash issues.
+By wrapping certain functionalities in try/catch blocks, introducing strategic logging, and enhancing playback completion handling, the application's overall resilience has been significantly enhanced.
+Fixed a significant crash upon finishing playback of a MIDI file.
+2. Latency Optimization: Recognizing the challenges posed by latency, particularly in connections prone to lag, I've augmented key delay functionality.
+This results in a reduced number of missed notes due to latency.
+3. Code Refinements: Modifications include cleaner code practices and enhanced comments, aiming for a more readable and maintainable codebase.
+4. Quality of Life: Added a feature for the program to remember the last directory from which the user has played a MIDI file.

+With these improvements, Tower Unite MIDI .NET 1.2 offers players a smoother, stable, more reliable experience.

-## Okay, how do I use it?
+## How do I use it?
-Using Tower Unite MIDI .NET is simple!

 1. Obtain the latest release from the "Releases" page.
-2. Extract the archive into it's own folder.
+2. Extract the archive into its own folder.
 3. Run the program.
 4. You'll notice 2 tabs in the program, **MIDI Device Setup** and **MIDI Playback**. **MIDI Device Setup** is your go-to tab for setting up and using your MIDI devices, where as **MIDI Playback** is the tab you'll need for playing back MIDI files.
 5. **MIDI Device Setup**